 Children’s Summer Day Camp

-Kawartha Settlers’ Village hosts two different camps during the summer: four sessions, each a week long of “settlers'” camps and two sessions, each a week long of “art” camps.
-All of the camps runs 9am-4pm.
+Kawartha Settlers’ Village hosts two different camps during the summer: four sessions, each a week long of “settlers'” camps and one session, a week-long of “art” camp.
+All of the camps run 9am-4pm.

 Please remember to bring:

 – Water bottle

 – Bathing suit or extra clothes (for water-based activities)

 – Paint smock or apron (for Art Camp participants)